-Here’s Why Small Business IT Consulting is a Wise Prerequisite
+Here’s Why Small Business IT Consulting Is a Wise Prerequisite

 Today’s disruptive technology isn’t just reserved for enterprise-level companies.
 Unlike in the past, when the latest and greatest innovations were only available to entities with big budgets, today’s advances are indeed scalable.
-What this means is the Small and Medium Business (SMB) sectors now have access to a wider and more enticing array of technology solutions.
+What this means is the Small and Medium Business (SMB) sectors now have access to a wider and more enticing array of IT consulting and technology solutions.
 Along the way, it will make sense to explore your options with a small business IT consulting firm before you make any changes.

 SMBs are increasing IT security spend

 A ZD Net report finds that tech spending across all business sectors is projected to exceed $2.7 trillion by 2020, growing a healthy 5% each year.
 In the middle of this fold of spenders are small- and midsize businesses.
 A SearchCIO report, which followed a study conducted by a firm that provides IT consulting for small businesses, found that the average midsize business spends about $13,100 per employee on IT.

 Notwithstanding the hardware spending, software spending is large for SMBs, too, with Small Business Computing explaining that small businesses spent over $5.6 billion on IT security in 2015.
 As small business IT needs expand, so must the security spending that helps safeguard the investment.